 - POSTURAL REACTION ASSESSMENT: When turned over, paws should right themselves automatically if neurological function is normal.
-This is also called paw replacement, propioception, or postural relex.
+This is also called paw replacement, proprioception, or postural reflex.
 A delay in flipping the paw upright might suggest a neurological deficit.

 - HOPPING ASSESSMENT: Poor initiation of the hopping reaction suggests sensory (proprioceptive) deficits; poor follow-through suggests a motor system abnormality (paresis).

 Here is a full video of me showing how to do these tests so you can easily do them at home.
-This second video is a Facebook Live session with my Big Dog Mom Community.
+This was from a Facebook Live session with my Big Dog Mom Community.
 If you are not yet a member, join here.

 Medical Testing and Diagnosis of Wobbler Syndrome